wanforge/quotes/README.md

 - 🥉 The strong bond of friendship is not always a balanced equation; friendship is not always about giving and taking in equal shares.
 Instead, friendship is grounded in a feeling that you know exactly who will be there for you when you need something, no matter what or when.
 - 🦋 The highest stage in moral culture at which we can arrive is when we recognize that we ought to control our thoughts.
 - 🦾 Those who dream by day are cognizant of many things which escape those who dream only by night.
+- 🦿 The self is not something ready-made, but something in continuous formation through choice of action.
 - 🦿 There is no need for temples, no need for complicated philosophies.
 My brain and my heart are my temples; my philosophy is kindness.
 - 🦿 To avoid criticism, do nothing, say nothing, be nothing.
 - 🦿 True happiness means forging a strong spirit that is undefeated, no matter how trying our circumstances.